What is a privacy search engine?

 Regular search engines track your online activity and sell your personal data to advertisers.
 Companies use this data to show you targeted ads which can be intrusive and annoying.
 In a recent survey, 51% of users said targeted advertising is an inappropriate use of personal data.

-A private search engine won’t show you personalized ads or any marketing content based on your search or browsing history.
+A privacy search engine won’t show you personalized ads or any marketing content based on your search or browsing history.

 There is a wide variety of private search engines available, but they don’t all offer the same level of protection or user experience.